-Line your raingarden (base and sides) with a PVC liner.
+Line your planter box (sides and base) with a PVC liner.
 Overlap the sheets by 200mm and seal the joins with PVC tape.

 Place the 7mm screenings (gravel) to a depth of 50mm.
 This will form a base for the slotted drainage pipe.
-Make sure the screenings are washed and clean of excess dirt as this can create blockages in the raingardens drainage.
+Make sure the screenings are washed and cleaned of excess dirt as this can create blockages in the raingardens drainage.